Requests#

 parameter resolves this collision.

-There are three "colors" to paths and queries:
+There are three "colors" assignable to each path and query:

 static